kartral21/pythonpoc-master2/README.md

 # ATF Proof of concept

 Python app built on Flask framework.
 The flask endpoints are used to parse email on POP server, perform LDAP & PostgreSQL Database operations.
 Built and run in a containerized development environment using Docker.
-Run on Kubenetes Cluster.
+Run on Kubernetes Cluster.

 ## Prerequisites